bharathappali/spring-criu-stack/README.md

+#The base of this repo is a taken from https://github.com/appsody/stacks/tree/master/incubator/java-spring-boot2

+Files in it are changed to support CRIU for java spring boot stack.

 # Spring® Boot 2 Stack

 The Spring Boot 2 stack supports the development of [Spring Boot 2](https://spring.io/projects/spring-boot) applications using OpenJDK 8 and OpenJ9 from [AdoptOpenJDK](https://adoptopenjdk.net/).